Faerie Tale

 Faerie Tale is a supernatural thriller, falling within the subgenre of contemporary fantasy, by American writer Raymond E. Feist, first published in 1988.

 It was translated and published in Dutch as Een Boosaardig Sprookje in 1989.
+It was translated again into Dutch by Elvin Post in 2000 and published as Elfensprook.

 Plot synopsis

 Phil Hastings and his family have just moved back to his hometown for some much-needed peace and quiet from the Hollywood scene.
 As Phil's twin sons, Sean and Patrick, soon discover, there is more to their new home than was expected.
 Gloria, their mother, senses something, but simply dismisses her concern as stress from their recent move.
 Gabbie, their older half-sister, meets the man of her dreams, but is also tempted by other men.

 Deep in the woods, the Bad Thing and his Master are ready to break free of the centuries-old compact made to keep the Faerie world and the human world at peace.
 Only through believing the insane and impossible can Sean and Patrick save both worlds from colliding again.